Committed to helping everyone achieve their full potential

 - Proportion of men and women receiving bonuses

-- Proportion of men and women in each pay quartile
+- Proportion of men and women in each pay quarter

-We are pleased to share our gender pay and bonus gap figures which continue to help us understand how the average earnings of male and female employees working at Blick Rothenberg differ.
-The data in our gender pay analysis, taken at 5 April 2021, has been calculated using the standard methodologies set out in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
+The data in our gender pay analysis is a snapshot at 5 April 2022, and has been calculated using the standard methodologies set out in the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

 Understanding Gender Pay